Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Step 2: Register as a CSAC Supervisee

-Once you’ve completed 120 education hours, you’re almost ready for the most exciting part of the CSAC certification process: the supervised residency experience.
+Once you’ve completed 120 education hours, you’re almost ready for the most exciting part of the CSAC certification process: the supervised experience.
 But before starting supervision, you’ll need to register as a supervisee.

 On the Board’s supervisee application form, you’ll be asked to provide:

-- A $65 application fee.
+- A $65 application fee

-- Official transcripts and certificates of completion for any training you’ve completed.
+- Official transcripts and certificates of completion for any training you’ve completed

-- Information regarding any criminal cases, convictions, or ethical investigations against you.
+- Information regarding any criminal cases, convictions, or ethical investigations against you

-- Information about your supervisor and where you’ll complete your supervised experience.
+- Information about your supervisor and where you’ll complete your supervised experience

 It typically takes the Board about 30 days to review applications for approval.